step-security/github-actions-goat/docs/RestrictOutboundTraffic.md

    <img src="../images/EnableActions.png" alt="Enable Actions" width="800">

 3. GitHub Action workflow files are in the `.github/workflows` folder of the repo.
-Browse to the `ci.yml` file.
+Browse to the [ci.yml](../.github/workflows/ci.yml) file.
 Edit it using the GitHub website, and add the `step-security/harden-runner` GitHub Action as the first step.
-Commit the changes either to `main` branch or any other branch.
+Commit the changes to `main` branch.

    ```yaml
    - uses: step-security/harden-runner@v1